tremor-rs/tremor-www-docs/docs/workshop/examples/44_otel_elastic_apm/README.md

 ## Environment

 The [onramp](etc/tremor/config/00_ramps.yaml) we use is the `otel` CNCF OpenTelemetry onramp listening on a non-standard CNCF OpenTelemetry port `4316`, it receives protocol buffer messages over gRPC on this port.
 The log, metric and trace events received are converted to tremor's value system and passed through a passthrough pipeline to the CNCF OpenTelemetry sink.
-The sink will try to connect to a downstream CNCF OpenTelemetry endpoint.
-In this workshop we will use the well known OpenTelemetry port of `4317` for our sink and run the standard OpenTelemetry collector on this port using its a simple [collector configuration](etc/otel/collector.yaml).
+The sink will try to connect to a the elastic apm-server at TCP port 8200.

 ```yaml
 onramp: